 - Fruit and Veggies: spinach, broccoli, corn, peas, veggie blends, berries and bananas and much more.

 Having a few simple and versatile pantry staples on hand makes mealtime easier!
-And with these recipe ideas using Success® Rice and Quinoa in your back pocket, you’ve got quick and tasty weekday meals.
+And with meal ideas like this vegan meatloaf recipe using Success® Rice and Quinoa in your back pocket, you’ve got quick and tasty weekday meals.